-Essays earning a score of 8 effectively take a position on Mitford's view of the term "muckraker."
-The evidence used is appropriate and convincing.
+Essays earning a score of 8 effectively analyze the strategies Sanders uses to develop his perspective about moving.
 The prose demonstrates an ability to control a wide range of the elements of effective writing but is not necessarily flawless.

-7 Essays earning a score of 7 fit the description of those that are scored a 6 but provide a more complete argument or demonstrate a more mature prose style.
+7 Essays earning a score of 7 fit the description of 6 essays but provide a more complete explanation or demonstrate a more mature prose style.